 - Land Use Consultants

-The new building is placed within the site to make best use of the existing topography and comprises of three juxtaposed parts, with each volume expressing its unique function.
+The new building is placed within the site to make the best use of the existing topography and comprises three juxtaposed parts, with each volume expressing its unique function.

 The central garden (Hortus Conclusus) allows views, light and air to flow into the majority of the surrounding ground floor internal spaces.
 The pond and waterfall significantly lessen the acoustic impact of the busy main road whilst contributing to the sense of tranquillity to this valuable and unique amenity space.

-Elevations of both the circular 250-seat auditorium volume, and 5-storey teaching building beyond are clad in geometrically designed and ‘woven’ weathering steel fins to provide an ever changing texture as the sun moves throughout the day.
+Elevations of the circular 250-seat auditorium volume and the 5-storey teaching building beyond are clad in geometrically designed and ‘woven’ weathering steel fins to provide an ever-changing texture as the sun moves throughout the day.